diefenbecker/opencistern/README.md

 # zisternenmessung
-Checks the level of your cistern using various possible sensors (Ultrasound, ToF).
+Checks the level of your cistern using an ESP8266 with various possible distance sensors (Ultrasound, ToF).
-Selection of different cistern shapes (cylinder, square, horizontal, standing) with calculation of the volume.
-The measured values are output on a separate website, can be send via MQTT to your own MQTT broker or via http to your own interface.
-In addition, it is possible to prepare the data on ww.bubux.de.
+There is a selection of different cistern shapes (cylinder, square, horizontal, standing) with calculation of the volume.
+The measured values are output on a separate website (without Homeautomation central), data can be send via MQTT to your own MQTT broker or via HTTP to an own interface.
+In addition, it is possible to let prepare the data on www.bubux.de

 ## Supported distance sensors